 How to Apply

 - You should apply sun protection at least 20 minutes prior to going outside.
-Try to avoid exposure to sunlight between 10:00 AM and 4:00 PM as much as possible.
-This is where those dreaded office jobs come in handy!
-They keep you out of direct sunlight.
+Try to avoid exposure to sunlight between 10:00 AM and 4:00 PM as much as possible, as this is the point in the day where the sun's rays are the strongest.

-- Don't skimp.
-You must apply sunscreen liberally to reap the benefits.
-Your efforts to rub in your sunscreen every morning are pointless if you don't use enough.
+- Don't skimp on the sunscreen.
+You have to liberally apply it to your face and body in order to reap the benefits.
+Your efforts to rub in your sunscreen every morning are pointless if you don't use enough to cover your body/face properly.

 - When outdoors, reapply your sunscreen every few hours throughout the day.